PHOENIXCONTACT/tools/README.md

 ## Contribute

 If you have an idea to improve a template or can think of a new useful template, please make your changes based on one of the template branches and open a pull request.
 If you want to add a template, extend the branch list in one commit and the template definition in another.
 This way we can easily put your template into a separate branch. **Note:** All branches except *master* will be rebased regularly, to keep grafting them easy.
 To avoid losing previous merge request information, all branch merge requests are merged by rebase squashing.

+### Github ref variables

+The detailted documentation is [here](https://docs.github.com/de/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#github-context).
+However it was not always obvious what value was where.

+- current branch: When building on a push to e.g. dev, the current branch is in `ref_name`.
+However in pull requests this refers to the pull-request id and you need `head_ref` instead